-TYPE OF OFFENCE No. of Offences POSSIBLE ACTIONS AND 1.
-Inappropriate Attire/Grooming First time Offenders • The student is required to The student is required to make the rectification on the spot.
+l CONSEQUENCES 1.
+Inappropriate Attire/Grooming First time Offenders The student is required to make the rectification on the spot.
 For attire/grooming issues that cannot be rectified immediately, the student will be given one day to follow up have the grooming issue rectified.
 Parental Involvement Repeat Offenders The student will be given time to leave the school to have the grooming issue rectified.
 Students with coloured hair / fanciful hairstyle will not be allowed to join their class till the issue is rectified.
 Students will be given time to leave the school to have the grooming issue rectified.
 Parental Involvement 2.
-Minor Offences (multiple minor offences may be classified as a major offence) First Time & Repeat Offenders Counselling/Reprimanding Removal of privileges (i.e. confiscation of handphones) Examples (non-exhaustive): Self/Public ReflectionParental involvement Late coming Corrective work order Skipping Classes After-School Detention Improper attire and grooming In-school suspension Littering Not doing assignments Vot doing assignments Use of vulgarities Unauthorised use of mobile phones/electronic devices
+Minor Offences (multiple minor First Time & Repeat Counselling/Reprimanding offences may be classified as a major offence) Examples (non-exhaustive): Offenders Removal of privileges (i.e. confiscation of handphones) Self/Public Reflection Late coming Parental involvementCorrective work order Skipping Classes After-School Detention Improper attire and grooming In-school suspension • Littering Not doing assignments Use of vulgarities Unauthorised use of mobile phones/electronic devices